 The department is trying to educate gun owners on ways to store their weapons more securely, hoping to stem the flow of illegal firearms onto the streets.

 Davis said she agrees that gun violence is a problem that requires more than a police response.
 Many of the people involved in violent conflicts are teenagers between 15 and 17, she said.

 “There have to be other entities involved in helping to redirect our young people’s activities on a daily basis,” said Davis.
 She noted that officers are working on building relationships with residents by being more visible in communities, including by attending neighborhood events.

-City leaders are making plans to develop and fund an expanded violence interrupter program run by the city, Johnson said, and initiative Middleton supports.
+Programs in the works City leaders are making plans, Johnson said, to develop and fund an expanded violence interrupter program run by the city, an initiative Middleton supports.